-This is a simple flaky pie crust that can be rolled out immediately.
+This is a simple flaky all butter pie crust that can be rolled out immediately.
 The recipe makes enough for one layer of crust, but can easily be doubled.

 The amount of ice water used will differ depending on many factors, such as altitude and humidity.
 I start with 5 tablespoons and increase it one tablespoon at a time if needed.

 To make this crust, you can use a food processor or a pastry cutter.
 I prefer a pastry cutter so I can see when the butter is the right size.

 The key to a perfect flaky crust is staring with SUPER COLD ingredients.
 Cut the butter into 1/2″ cubes and put them back in the refrigerator to stay cold.
 Make a cup of ice water and put in the refrigerator as well.

 Place the flour, sugar and salt in a medium sized mixing bowl and mix together.
 Now, add the cold butter and use a pastry cutter to cut the butter in until the butter is in small pieces.
 Finally, add 5 tablespoons of the cold water and use a fork to mix everything together.
 Finish mixing by hand to bring the dough together.
 If it’s too dry to form a ball, add another tablespoon of ice water at a time just until it comes together.
 Be sure not to overmix it with your hands or the butter will start to soften and the crust won’t be flaky.